mohamad329/portswigger-labs/SQL_injuction/LAB-01-Retrieving-Hidden-Data.md

 ## Vulnerability Overview

-SQL Injection occurs when an application includes user input directly in an SQL query without proper validation or parameterization, allowing attackers to modify the intended query.
+SQL Injection occurs when user-controlled input is embedded directly into an SQL query without proper parameterization.
+In this lab, the application failed to sanitize the category parameter, allowing an attacker to inject SQL code that altered the WHERE clause.
+As a result, the query returned hidden products that should not have been accessible.
 ---

 ## Methodology